 The wages of UW Bothell alumni with bachelor degrees are consistently the second highest in the state among all graduates with comparable degrees from public, four-year institutions.

 Source: Educational Resource & Data Center (2021)

 SmartAsset, a New York-based financial technology company, ranked UW Bothell No. 2 on its list of Best Value Colleges in the state of Washington.

 Source: SmartAsset (2021)

-In fall 2017, 45 percent of incoming first-year students and 41 percent of incoming transfers would be first in their families to earn a four-year degree.
+In autumn 2022, 42% of incoming first-year students and 40% of new incoming transfers would be first in their immediate families to earn a four-year degree.

-35 percent of incoming first-year students and 32 percent of incoming transfer students are eligible for federal Pell grants.
+29% of incoming first-year students and 29% of new incoming transfer students are eligible for federal Pell Grants.

 UW Bothell are eligible for veterans benefits.

-94% of incoming first-year students and 92% of incoming transfer students in fall 2017 come from Washington State.
+96% of incoming first-year students and 87% of new incoming transfers in autumn 2022 come from Washington state.

-Of the incoming transfers, 86% come from a Washington state community college.
+Among new incoming transfer students, 87% come from a Washington state community college.